 No, but it can be managed effectively and kept under control with consistent treatment and rigorous sun protection.

-Most patients can undergo treatment after a professional assessment; trained professionals adjust settings for safety and efficacy.
+Most patients can undergo treatment after a professional assessment, where trained professionals adjust settings to ensure safety and efficacy.

 Yes, it is one of the available treatments and is effective when performed by trained professionals using correct settings.

-The number depends on the severity and skin type; typically, a course of multiple sessions is required.
+The number of sessions required depends on the severity and skin type; typically, a course of multiple sessions is necessary.

 Most patients feel mild tingling or warmth during the procedure; numbing options may be applied if needed.